-While the transition did not occur under the ideal setting, some employees now may express interest in being offered the tools and freedom to transition to “digital nomads.”
+While the transition did not occur under the ideal setting, some workers now may express interest in being offered the tools and freedom to become “digital nomads.”

 According to Kate Lister, president of Global Workplace Analytics: “Having had a taste, even under less-than-ideal conditions, employees are saying they want more.
 The genie is out of the bottle, and it’s not going back in.”

 While the future will probably look more like a hybrid version of office and remote work, many workers will be drawn to the freedom to live and work from wherever they choose, rather than where they must.

 Countries seeking remote workers are looking to attract spending and promote international tourism and investment.
 In turn, remote workers are attracted to these nations for a change in weather or scenery, to escape the traditional “work-life,” and to experience other cultures while telecommuting to work.